SUIKODEN TACTICS / Konami / Playstation 2

 The two main knocks against Suikoden Tactics that I saw (before playing it) were that it simply was Not Real Suikoden, and also that it goes back to somewhat dated 1990s strategy-RPG conventions rather than doing all the hyperactive animu shit that Nippon Ichi and Sting! games and such have been doing more recently.
 Though I am a Suikoden Fanboi (at least of the first 3 games, haven't played the rest as of yet), I could care less about the former point, I have no problem with a franchise dabbling in other genres for a side story or two if they do a good job of it.
 And as far as the latter goes, the games that Tactics uses as its model - the original Shining Force games and the Final Fantasy/Ogre tactics games - are my favorite sort of SRPGs, so the "datedness" is actually kind of a selling point for me.

-Suikoden Tactics doesn't get the Meh for either of those reasons.
-Rather, it gets them for some of the most awful map design I've ever seen in a SRPG, compounded by a design team that apparently had no idea how to create natural and sensible challenge and instead relied on shit tons of cheap bullshit being thrown at you constantly.
+Suikoden Tactics doesn't get the mediocre score for either of those reasons.
+Rather, it gets it for some of the most awful map design I've ever seen in a SRPG, compounded by a design team that apparently had no idea how to create natural and sensible challenge and instead relied on shit tons of cheap bullshit being thrown at you constantly.

 The game resembles the Shining Force games for Sega CD and Game Gear more than anything, in that everything outside of battle is handled by static menus and backdrops - moving between place to place, shopping and talking to people in towns, etc. Suikoden Tactics is not entirely linear, though; most of the world map stays open to you at all times to return to, and there's a Quest Guild that hands out side-quests and "dispatches" akin to those of the FF Tactics games, as well as a few specific areas to grind on monsters.